rjaxxx/SQL-Database/README.md

 7. Add a new Legend (Add a new Legend to the database with your chosen name and two weapons.)
 8. Delete a Legend (Delete a Legend from the database by typing its name.)
 9. Edit a Legend (Edit a Legend by typing its name and choosing its two new weapons.)
-10. Quiz (Take a fun quiz where you guess a Legend's name based on what two weapons it has!)
+10. Quiz (1.
+Take a fun quiz where you guess a Legend's name based on what two weapons it has.
+OR 2.
+Take an alternate option where you guess a Legend's weapons based on it's name. )